Programme

 Showcasing the successful strategies and practices of the GM Innovation Ecosystem in engaging with new and larger companies, and to provide actionable insights for university development teams across the UK.

-Speaker: Dharma Nurse, Senior Innovation Development Manager, and James Spiers, Innovation Development Manager, GM Business Growth Hub
+Speaker: Dharma Nurse, Senior Innovation Development Manager, and James Spiers, Innovation Development Manager, GM Business Growth Hub; Alistair Roddie, Innovation Partnerships Development Manager

 Dharma Nurse has over 16 years’ experience championing innovation through funded programmes and fostering collaboration between industry and academia.
-She has built a strong reputation as a strategic leader in business engagement.
 At GM Business Growth Hub, she leads a talented team of innovation development managers, driving complex, high-impact projects across Greater Manchester by harnessing ecosystem partnerships and unlocking grant funding opportunities.
 A recognised figure in the UK’s innovation landscape, Dharma has played a pivotal role in increasing regional and national funding uptake and in shaping Greater Manchester’s innovation strategy.
 Her forward-thinking leadership continues to strengthen ties between Higher Education and business sectors, fuelling measurable impact and sustainable growth across the region.

 Knowledge with Impact